Spatial-then-Temporal Self-Supervised Learning for Video Correspondence: Method

 where the similarity is measured via dot product, and $\tau_c$ is the temperature hyper-parameter.
 MoCo~\cite{he2020momentum} builds a dynamic memory bank to maintain a large number of negative samples with a moving-averaged encoder.
-DetCo~\cite{xie2021detco} further improves the contrastive loss $\mathcal{L}_{\text{nce}}$ by introducing a global and local contrastive learning to enhance local representation for dense prediction.
-In this paper, we adopt the same framework as~\cite{he2020momentum, xie2021detco} to learn an appearance model for most of our experiments.
+DetCo~\cite{xie2021detco} further improves the contrastive loss $\mathcal{L}_{\text{nce}}$ by introducing global and local contrastive learning to enhance local representations.
+In this paper, we adopt DetCo to learn appearance features for most of our experiments.